l00pinfinity/blog-stories/README.md

 # blog-stories
-Contains my blog posts online, got a suggestion?
+It contains my blog posts online, do you have any suggestions?
 A correction, perhaps?
-Open an Issue on the Github repository, or make a pull request yourself
+Make a pull request on Github or open an issue